-The Viareggio Carnival celebrates in 2018 145 years of life under the sign of a vivid tradition such as the long-established European tradition of Carnival festivals.
+The Viareggio Carnival celebrates in 2018 146 years of life under the sign of a vivid tradition such as the long-established European tradition of Carnival festivals.
 It is no doubt one of the best known events in Italy.
 Each year the Viareggio Carnival attracts more than 600.000 spectators gathering to attend the magic of the grand parades of large floats in papier-maché.
-In 2018, THE CARNIVAL MASKED PARADES will take place on 27th January, 4th, 11th, 13th, 17th February along the extraordinary Liberty seaside boulevards.
+In 2019, THE CARNIVAL MASKED PARADES will take place on Saturday 9, Sunday 17, Saturday 23 February, Sunday 3 and Tuesday 5 March 2019 along the extraordinary Liberty seaside boulevards.

 The peculiarity of the